Geethika1606/cryptonite_taskphase_geethika/Digesting Documentation/Searching For Manuals.md

 # Searching for Manuals
-Connected to sever, used man man to access the man manual.
+Connected to sever, used man man to access the man manual.Then used man -k challenge to find all the commands that reference to man.Then I opened the manual of the output and followed the instructions given in the manual to invoke the flag.
 ***
 hacker@man~searching-for-manuals:~$ man man
 MAN(1)                                                             Manual pager utils                                                             MAN(1)